Exclusive Systems

 • Example: Managing hordes of enemies.

-Some examples for when normal systems can be faster:
+Some examples for when normal systems with Commands can be faster:

-• You need to check some stuff every frame, and maybe spawn/despawn something sometimes.
+• You need to check some stuff every frame, but only use commands sometimes.

 • Example: Despawn enemies when they reach 0 HP.